sara-nl/spicercourse/extras/tmpdir-usage.md

 ## Using local scratch on worker nodes

-In this section you will run a job where you can copy input/output to/from the local scratch.
+In this section you will run the same E. coli analysis example but you will run a job where you can copy input/output to/from the local scratch.

 ```sh
 cd $HOME